-Keep fingernails clean and reasonably short.

-Wash hands and arms thoroughly before handling an object which goes to the mouth, nose, or eyes.

-Do not smoke, eat, drink, apply cosmetics, etc. in radionuclide work areas.
-Do not use the same refrigerator for food and radioactive material.

-Wear a lab coat and disposable gloves to protect personal clothing and hands from contamination.
-If you have a break in the skin, be sure to cover it prior to experimentation.
-Long pants and shoes offer more protection than shorts and sandals.

-Check or change gloves periodically while working with radionuclides.
-Even small amounts of contamination with high-energy beta emitters (such as P-32 and Sr-89) can give very high shallow-dose equivalents over a short time.

-Do not use the telephone, handle books, open cabinets or drawers, etc., with contaminated gloves.

-Use proper glove removal technique when taking off gloves to minimize the chance of spreading any contamination that may be present.

-Check your hands, shoes, and clothing with the survey instrument before leaving the work area and before leaving at the end of the day.
-If contamination is found, notify the Authorized User or Radiation Safety at once, taking precautions not to spread the contamination.

-Check lab coats with the survey instrument before returning them to the laundry.
+- A. Keep fingernails clean and reasonably short. - B. Wash hands and arms thoroughly before handling an object which goes to the mouth, nose or eyes. - C. Do not smoke, eat, drink, apply cosmetics, etc. in radionuclide work areas.
+Do not use the same refrigerator for food and radioactive material. - D. Wear a lab coat and disposable gloves to protect personal clothing and hands from contamination.
+If you have a break in the skin on the hand be sure to wear protective gloves.
+Long pants and shoes offer more protection than shorts and sandals. - E. Check or change gloves periodically while working with radionuclides.
+Even small amounts of contamination of some radionuclides with high-energy betas (such as P-32 and Sr-89) can give rise to very high shallow-dose equivalents in a short time. - F. Do not use the telephone, handle books, open cabinets or drawers, etc., with contaminated gloves. - G. Use proper glove removal technique when taking off gloves to minimize the chance of spreading any contamination that may be present. - H. Check your hands, shoes, and clothing with the survey instrument before leaving the work area and before leaving at the end of the day.
+If contamination is found, notify the Authorized User or Radiation Safety at once, taking precautions not to spread the contamination. - I. Check lab coats with the survey instrument before returning them to the laundry.

-The maximum permissible amount of contamination is:

-Group 1 radionuclides: 22 dpm/100cm2 above background Group 2, 3, and 4 radionuclides: 220 dpm/100 cm2 above background

-If clothing reads less than these limits, it may be released directly to the laundry.
-(See Appendix B)

-If readings are over these limits, or practically the entire garment is contaminated, then put on protective gloves and wash the garment until it is within contamination limits.

-If several washings still are not able to lower the contamination, then treat it as solid radioactive waste.
+- i.
+The maximum permissible amount of contamination is 220 dpm/100 cm2 above background for radionuclides in Groups 2, 3 and 4; 22 dpm/100 cm2 above background for radionuclides in Groups 1.
+If clothing reads less than these limits, it may be released directly to the laundry. (see Appendix B) - ii.
+If readings are over these limits, or practically the entire garment is contaminated, then put on protective gloves and wash the garment until it is within contamination limits. - iii.
+If several washings still are not able to lower the contamination, then hold it for decay if the half-life is short, or treat it as solid radioactive waste.

-9.4 PREPARATION AND USE OF WORKING AND STORAGE AREAS
+8.4 PREPARATION AND USE OF WORKING AND STORAGE AREAS